Venu Rajamony

 Venu Rajamony (born 12 November 1960) is an Indian diplomat and professor affiliated with the Indian Foreign Service.
+He serves as Chairman of the Future Kerala Mission and Principal Advisor at Jain University.
 He teaches Diplomatic Practice at the Jindal Global Law School of the O.P.
 Jindal Global University, Sonipat, Haryana.
 On September 17, 2021, he assumed the role of Officer on Special Duty for External Cooperation in the Government of Kerala, holding the rank of Chief Secretary with an office at Kerala House, New Delhi.
-He resigned from this position on September 16, 2023, citing disagreements with Chief Minister Pinarayi Vijayan.
+He declined to continue his service with the State Government on completion of two years for reasons unknown.
 He held the position of Ambassador of India to the Netherlands from 2017 to 2020.
 He also served as the Permanent Representative of India to the Organization for the Prohibition of Chemical Weapons (OPCW) in The Hague, overseeing India’s relations with the International Court of Justice (ICJ) and the Permanent Court of Arbitration (PCA).

 He was Press Secretary to the President of India during the tenure of President Pranab Mukherjee from 2012 to 2017.

 Early life and education

-He was born in Thiruvananthapuram, Kerala.
-Growing up in Kunnumpuram behind the Ayurveda College in Thiruvananthapuram, Venu Rajamony completed his primary education in Holy Angels Convent.
-The next three years were spent in St. Joseph's School near the General Hospital.
-Rajamony's high school days in St. Joseph's of the Woods, Kalamassery (1973–1976) began with his family's shift to Kochi.
+Venu Rajamony was born in Thiruvananthapuram, Kerala into a Tamil Brahmin family with a background in public life.
+His father K.S.
+Rajamony belongs to Mavelikara and was a senior advocate who practised law in Thiruvananthapuram and Kochi for over four decades.
+He was amongst the founders of the Kerala People's Arts Club and later served as a member of the Kerala Public Men’s Corruption Commission (subsequently the Kerala Lokayukta).
+His mother Seetha belongs to Thiruvanantapuram and was an active member of the Rotary and Inner wheel Club of the city.
+His paternal grandfather, S. Kulathu Iyer served for several years as Municipal Chairman of Mavelikara and was state President of the Kerala Brahmana Sabha.
+His maternal grandfather, S. Nilakanta Iyer was a leading lawyer of Thiruvanantapuram and a legislator in the assembly of the Travancore Kochi state.

 He subsequently pursued a pre-degree course at Maharajas College, Ernakulam (1976–1978) and graduated from there in 1981 with a BA in Politics.
 He was elected as Chairman of the Maharaja's College Students' Union during 1980–81 under the panel of Kerala Students Union.

 Moving to New Delhi to pursue a Master's degree in International Studies from Jawaharlal Nehru University (JNU), he served as Vice President of the Students' Union there during 1981 and 1982.
 Later, he earned an LLB degree from Ernakulam Law College, Mahatma Gandhi University (1983–1986).

+Fluent in the Chinese language, Rajamony is also proficient in Malayalam, Tamil, Hindi, and French.
+Rajamony also holds a Certificate in Chinese Language from the University of Hong Kong.

+He is married to Saroj Thapa, an education professional, and they have two children, Vasanth and Karthik.

 Early career

-Fluent in the Chinese language, Rajamony is also proficient in Malayalam, Tamil, Hindi, and French.

 He began his career as a journalist with the Indian Express, Kochi, in 1983.
 He cleared the Indian Foreign Service exam in 1986 at University College, Thiruvananthapuram.
-Rajamony also holds a Certificate in Chinese Language from the University of Hong Kong.